To best use Send Anywhere’s convenient file sharing service, we ask user’s permissions listed below:

 - Camera: For being able to receive files via a QR Code.

-- Access to Location: To share files by using Wi-Fi Direct that through Google Nearby API.
-(Bluetooth may be turned on to find and identify peripherals devices, so it may request Bluetooth permissions.)
+- Access to Location: To share files by using Wi-Fi Direct through Google Nearby API.
+(Bluetooth or GPS permission may be requested to turn on to find and identify peripherals devices.)

 Don't worry about file leaks!
-Send Anywhere app only displays files stored on your device and classifies in each tab (Photo, Video, Audio, and App) of the Send menu.
+Send Anywhere app only displays files stored on your device in each tab of the Send menu.
 You can see files with format or codec that are not supported by Android OS version in 'Files' tab of Send menu.

 Send Anywhere is a file transfer service, so it does NEVER automatically synchronize to our server and does NEVER arbitrarily send or delete your files stored on your device.
 Only when you tap the Send or Delete button, the files will be sent or deleted.